noise2noise

 -

-) –The mask array indicating the test pixels.
+mask_trn(NDArray) –The mask array indicating the pixels used for training.

 -